wunderwuzzi23/blog/content/posts/2020/cookies-on-firefox.md

     ]
 ---

-In a [previous post](/blog/posts/2020/chrome-spy-remote-control) we talked about how remote debugging works on Chrome, and we also covered the [latest Microsoft Edge browser](/blog/posts/2020/cookie-crimes-on-microsoft-edge).
+In a [previous post](/blog/posts/2020/chrome-spy-remote-control) I talked about how remote debugging works with Chrome, and we also covered the [latest Microsoft Edge browser](/blog/posts/2020/cookie-crimes-on-microsoft-edge).

 These features allow an adversary to gain access to authentication tokens and cookies.
 See [MITRE ATT&CK Technique T1539: Steal Web Session Cookie](https://attack.mitre.org/techniques/T1539/) as well for this.

-Sinc we covered Chrome and Edge before, I was wondering if Firefox offers debugging features as well, and how one could detect malware trying to exploit it.
+After succesfully using this with Chrome and Edge, I was wondering if Firefox offers debugging features as well, and how one could detect malware trying to exploit it.

 *This article was written a few months back, just never got to post it.
 So, here we go.*

-*There is an important update mentioned further down below about a new `getAllCookies()` API that was just introduced by Mozilla to align with Chrome's features set.
-I will post about that seperately.*
+*There is an important update mentioned further towards the end about a new `getAllCookies()` API that was just introduced by Mozilla.
+This might mean one can grab cookies post-exploitation, like with Cookie Crimes on Chrome - I will post about that seperately after looking at it in more detail.*

 ## Remote Debugging Command & Control UI